 3. Geometric Dimensioning and Tolerancing

 Geometric dimensioning and tolerancing are much more thorough than the other systems of machining tolerances.
 It is a type of CNC machining tolerance that highlights the measurements and allowable deviations.
 It also outlines specific geometric characteristics for the machined part such as how flat it should be, its concentricity, and its true position.
 Geometric dimensioning and tolerancing are often used for parts that have extremely precise dimensions.

 4. Unilateral Tolerances

 Unilateral tolerances accommodate deviations in only one direction.
 The deviation is either positive only or negative only.
 An example of such tolerance is +0.00/-0.06mm.
-This means that the finished part can be at most smaller by measurement of 0.06 mm but must not exceed the specified measurement.
+This means that the finished part can be at most smaller by a measurement of 0.06 mm but must not exceed the specified measurement.
 You usually implement unilateral tolerance when designing a part that goes into another.
 The part must not be bigger than the specified measurement as that will mean it will be unable to go into its position.

 5. Limit Tolerances